 Leaving Lucy Pear, Anna Solomon

 Mother Load.
-Characters focused on bad/good/indifferent/lacking mothers.
+Characters were all mothers.
+Bad.
+Good.
+Indifferent.
+Deficient.
 Graphic descriptions of women’s bodily functions around all of the permutations of becoming a mother and not becoming a mother.
 Lucy Pear herself was interesting.
 So were the Coolidge-era times on the Northeast coast.
-Wanted more Calvin and Lucy.
+Wanted more Lucy.

 Enter Helen, Brooke Hauser